 Find your dream job

 The tutorial describes a manual way to edit the Build.prop file under Root/System.
 You need to add or replace these lines in the file:

 The next step involves saving the file and rebooting the phone.
 After clearing the data and cache from Google App, it should reload with Assistant built-in, which fires up when you long press the home button.

 While some users are able to get this running on their rooted Android Nougat devices, others are facing issues.
 So, if you hate such risky adventures, you should avoid trying this on your device.
 In that case, you should probably try Google Allo.

+Moreover, you can also check out our article on funny google assistant commands.
 Did you find this article helpful?
 Don’t forget to drop your feedback in the comments section below.